supermemo-wiki/SuperMemo.Wiki/supermemo.md

 1. **You can learn to better handle complexity**
     - Understanding politics and societies demands a lot of knowledge,
     - SuperMemo is built to handle large volume of information,
-    - You will become more informed, more quickly, and make better decisions.
+    - You will become more informed, and better equipped to make good decisions.
 2. **You can spread the word**
     - Once you rediscover the pleasure of learning, you will be able to promote policies that encourage it,
     - People will become more educated, and more happy.